 Make sure your headline is clear and precise.
 Does it touch on your readers’ pain points?
 Are you helping them solve a problem?
 Headlines written as questions will pique curiosity and also entice readers.

-3. Craft irresistible intro
+3. Craft an irresistible intro

 Henneke Duistermaat – Enchanting Marketing

-So, before writing an opening, first define how your post will help improve your readers’ lives.
+So, before writing an opening, first, define how your post will help improve your readers’ lives.
 Which problem will you help solve?
 Which aim will you help achieve?

 Next, make sure your opening encourages blog visitors to start and keep reading: